codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies multi-field ordering, field-progress source rules, admin URL behavior and progressive legend thresholds.
 - It verifies saved curriculum migration preserves existing code and progress semantics.
 - It verifies the first loop mission uses the exact title `初めてのループ`.
+- It verifies all 38 canonical cards, including the JavaScript and Editor cards, and the exact four-card order for mission 01.
 - It verifies every mission guide resolves its ordered concept-card IDs from the canonical reference base, all IDs are unique and every rendered card exposes its ID.
 - It verifies that the set of IDs referenced by mission guides is exactly the set of records in the canonical concept-card database and that no card is referenced twice.
 - It verifies that no legacy or ad-hoc HTML injector can append a second comment-concept card outside the canonical database and memory system.